All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long should I use CJC-1295?

 Most physicians recommend an initial cycle of 8 to 12 weeks to evaluate your response, followed by an assessment.
-Many patients continue with cycling protocols (8 to 12 weeks on, 4 weeks off) for ongoing optimization.
+Many patients continue with cycling protocols (8 to 12 weeks on, 4 weeks off) for ongoing improvement.
 See our CJC-1295 cycling protocol guide for details.

 Can I use CJC-1295 if I am on other medications?